S2A-IO/photo-cropper/README.md

 # photo-cropper
 Crop Photo feature for S2A

+// Installation
+npm install photo-cropper --save

 //Load the required image to crop and initilized it.

-loadImage( it.current[0].finalImage, function callback( img ) {
+// finalImage is the buffer of read file. loadImage( finalImage, function callback( img ) {
   var ratio = it.url.ratio ? it.url.ratio : 1;
   CropImage.init( img, "canvas", {
     ratio: parseInt( ratio )